mapping-commons/sssom/src/docs/inference.md

    `mesh:C000089`-`skos:exactMatch`-`CHEBI:28646`-True and
    `CHEBI:28646`-`skos:exactMatch`-`cas:645-92-1`-True mapping quadruples,
    concatenated with a pipe
-2. mapping inversion. the fourth row of the table contains a SKOS exact match from `CHEBI:28646` to `mesh:C000089` produced through mapping inversion of the first row of the table.
+2. mapping inversion.
+The fourth row of the table contains a SKOS exact match from `CHEBI:28646` to `mesh:C000089` produced through mapping inversion of the first row of the table.
 The `derived_from` column in this row contains the CURIE referring to the